omnidotdev/rdk/README.md

 Demo applications showcasing different AR capabilities can be seen in the `apps/` directory.
 View their READMEs for more information.

+## Ecosystem

+Since RDK builds on [`@react-three/fiber`](https://github.com/pmndrs/react-three-fiber) and [`three.js`](https://github.com/mrdoob/three.js), the R3F and Three.js ecosystems are accessible to RDK.
+Explore the ecosystem by visiting the [official website](https://react-three-fiber.vercel.app/) and [GitHub repository](https://github.com/pmndrs/react-three-fiber).

+## Performance

+RDK is brand new, performance patterns are still being explored.
+However, we are committed to optimizing performance and ensuring a smooth user experience, and community discussion and benchmarks are appreciated.

+For now, we proxy performance suggestions to [R3F's performance guide](https://r3f.docs.pmnd.rs/advanced/scaling-performance) where applicable.
+Great practices for scaling are outlined there, such as mesh instancing and resource caching.

 ## Getting Started

 ### Local Development